Skip to main content

 Hosted by THG Fluently CEO, Quentin Naylor MBE, THG Ingenuity led a panel with senior members of our team and clients to discuss ‘From first click to final mile: a beauty consumer’s journey’.
 Our panelists were:

--Adam Minto, Revolution Beauty CEO and Founder
+• Adam Minto, Revolution Beauty CEO and Founder

--Anjun Murari, Molton Brown VP of Global Sales Channels and Strategic Development
+• Anjun Murari, Molton Brown VP of Global Sales Channels and Strategic Development

--Hannah Pym, CEO of THG Ingenuity Studios and Commerce
+• Hannah Pym, CEO of THG Studios

--Herculano Rodrigues, COO of THG Ingenuity Commerce
+• Herculano Rodrigues, COO of THG Ingenuity

 The panelists discussed issues surrounding the challenges of delivering an ecommerce strategy in the beauty space, differentiation, internationalization and the complexity of the full online shopping journey.